-- Compact Development Patterns.
+Compact Development Patterns.
 The most impactful way to reduce greenhouse gas emissions is to enable more compact walkable neighborhoods in the region's areas planned for growth.
-Chittenden County, perhaps more so than other regions of the State, can achieve great energy efficiency and GHG benefits because of development density and infill development goals. - Energy Efficiency.
+Chittenden County, perhaps more so than other regions of the State, can achieve great energy efficiency and GHG benefits because of development density and infill development goals.

+- Energy Efficiency.
 Compact walkable neighborhoods encourage smaller building footprints with lower heating and cooling needs, promote efficient travel that is less dependent on cars and provide more opportunity for walking, biking, and transit. - Conservation for Carbon.
 Compact development also decreases development pressure on Vermont's working and natural landscapes.
-This preserves land for carbon sequestration and storage.

-- Electric Load Efficiency.
+This preserves land for carbon sequestration and storage. - Electric Load Efficiency.
 Dense population centers make distributed generation easier because energy can be produced near significant numbers of customers and load.
 Additionally, the county's dense land use pattern may enable innovative energy solutions, such as district heating and microgrids. - Enhanced Energy Planning.
 In 2016, the Vermont Legislature enacted Act 174 to improve energy planning and to give town and regional plans greater weight or "substantial deference" in Public Utility Commission (PUC) proceedings.
 As of 2022, Bolton, Burlington, Charlotte, Colchester, Essex Junction, Hinesburg, Huntington, Jericho, Richmond, Shelburne, Underhill, Williston, Winooski, and Westford have adopted enhanced energy plans. - Development Constraints.
 The Act 174 enhanced energy planning standards involve identifying and mapping constraints to development.
 These constraints must be applied equally to renewable electricity generation projects as well as other forms of development.
-While this is generally good policy, there may be circumstances where renewable energy generation projects could be developed without creating negative impacts to some specific state-required constraints (e.g., wetlands).
-Further study and consideration of these policies is warranted to find workable solutions for responsibly siting renewables amidst these constraints.
-This will reduce competition between renewables and other forms of development which typically have greater impacts on protected resources.
+CCRPC should coordinate with the Public Utilities Commission and the Agency of Natural Resources to better balance development of renewable energy generation to meet climate goals with potential adverse impacts on natural resources.